JTTHEITGUY/Creating-a-Microsoft-Azure-Resource-Group-using-Azure-CLI/README.md

   **Step 2: Open Windows Powershell**

-On your Windows PC.
-You can do this by searching for Windows Powershell in the Windows search bar.
+On your Windows PC, you can accomplish this by typing "Windows PowerShell" into the search bar.
 </p>
 <br />